market22-co-organization/docs.market22.co/README.md

 Here are the primary webhook events related to orders:

+1. **Product Approved (`product.approved`)**: Triggered when a product is approved.
+This event can be used to initiate any setup or provisioning processes in your internal systems.

+2. **Product Updated (`product.updated`)**: Triggered when a product is updated.

+3. **Product Deactivated (`product.deactivated`)**: Triggered when a product is deactivated.

-1. **Order Created (`order.created`)**: Triggered when a new order is created.
+4. **Order Created (`order.created`)**: Triggered when a new order is created.
 This event can be used to initiate any setup or provisioning processes required for the order.

-2. **Order Paid (`order.paid`)**: Triggered when an order's payment is successfully processed.
+5. **Order Paid (`order.paid`)**: Triggered when an order's payment is successfully processed.
 This event is crucial for confirming the transaction and possibly granting access to the purchased product or service.

-3. **Order Abandoned (`order.abandoned`)**: Triggered when an order is left incomplete or not paid.
+6. **Order Abandoned (`order.abandoned`)**: Triggered when an order is left incomplete or not paid.
 This can be used to send reminders or follow-up communications to the customer.

-4. **Subscription Renewed (`order.subscription_renewed`)**: Triggered when a subscription is successfully renewed.
+7. **Subscription Renewed (`order.subscription_renewed`)**: Triggered when a subscription is successfully renewed.
 This event can be used to update billing cycles or notify the customer of the renewal.

-5. **Subscription Payment Failed (`order.subscription_payment_failed`)**: Triggered when a payment for a subscription renewal fails.
+8. **Subscription Payment Failed (`order.subscription_payment_failed`)**: Triggered when a payment for a subscription renewal fails.
 This can be used to alert the customer and prompt them to update their payment information.

-6. **Subscription Updated (`order.subscription_updated`)**: Triggered when a subscription's plan or details are changed.
+9. **Subscription Updated (`order.subscription_updated`)**: Triggered when a subscription's plan or details are changed.
 This event can be used to adjust billing or service levels accordingly.

-7. **Subscription Cancelled (`order.subscription_cancelled`)**: Triggered when a subscription is cancelled.
+10. **Subscription Cancelled (`order.subscription_cancelled`)**: Triggered when a subscription is cancelled.
 This event can be used to stop any recurring services or notify the customer of the cancellation.

 ### Handling Webhook Events